Mushymato/LivestockBazaar/author-guide.md

 #### Trigger: mushymato.LivestockBazaar_purchasedAnimal

-Raised trigger, passes 2 triggerArgs AnimalHouse and FarmAnimal.
+A trigger raised when the player purchases an animal, passes 2 triggerArgs AnimalHouse and FarmAnimal.